balderdashy/sails/README.md

 Sails
 ====

+Sails makes it easier to build custom, realtime Node.js apps.
+We designed it to resemble the MVC architecture you're used to from frameworks like Ruby on Rails, but with support for the more modern, data-oriented style of app and website development.

-Sails is designed to resemble Ruby on Rails with its MVC (Model View Controller) architecture and convention-over-configuration philosophy.
-Like Node.JS, Sails.JS written in JavaScript, the language most developers are already using.
-Sails provides a familiar framework for custom apps which cuts development to a fraction of the time.
+Sails espouses the same convention-over-configuration philosophy and emphasis on developer happiness, but takes it a step further.
+Like Node.JS, Sails.JS allows you to write your app entirely in JavaScript, the language you or your team is already using to build the client-side portion of your web or mobile web app.
+This cuts development to a fraction of the time.

+Meanwhile, since Sails is written in Node.js, your servers reap the performance benefits of an event-driven, asynchronous architecture.

+Finally, since Sails is build on the rock-solid foundation of Express (routing), EJS (templating) and Socket.io (cross-platform websockets), you don't have to worry about reinventing the wheel on the basics.

-Sails does a few things other MVC frameworks can't do:
+Sails does a few things other Node.js MVC frameworks can't do:
-- Sails provides all the productivity benefits of Ruby on Rails, but with the realtime capabilities and asynchronous efficiency of Node.js; all in the same language we're already using, JavaScript.
-- Sails routes Socket.io messages the same way as HTTP requests through Express.
-When dealing with a Socket.io-initiated request, Sails transparently overrides Express' request and response objects to allow your code to be transport-agnostic.semantics (`res.send`).
-This enables a consistent development interface and keeps you from having to reinvent the wheel just to share logic between Express and Socket.io.
-- Sails also contains built-in authentication and role-based access control.
-As it should, this works the same way for Socket.io messages as it does for Express requests.
-(See https://github.com/balderdashy/sails-example)
+- Automatically generated JSON API for manipulating models means you don't have to write any backend code to build simple database apps
+- Built-in authentication, role-based access control, and customizable policies assignable at the controller/action level
+- Transport agnostic routing: Sails controllers also handle Socket.io / WebSocket messages!
+- Automatic asset minification with Rigging: Your UI code is automatically included in development mode, and minified into a simple, gzipped file in production.
+  - Support for:
+    - CoffeeScript
+    - LESS
+    - SASS / SCSS

 Installation